charlesll/i-melt/docs/source/predictions.rst

 Jupyter notebooks
 -----------------

-More control can be achieved using directly the i-melt library.
+More control can be achieved using directly the i-melt Python library.
+Have a look at the :doc:`tutorials` page.

-Several example notebooks are provided in the main repository.
-We invite you to have a look at them directly.

-If you want to have an example of use for making predictions for a given composition, have a look at the `Example_Prediction_OneComposition.ipynb <https://share.streamlit.io/charlesll/i-melt/Example_Prediction_OneComposition.ipynb>`_ notebook.

 The steps are simple.
 First, import the necessary libraries and imelt: